 The Jim Valvano we knew could not have existed without people.
 He worked to motivate, stimulate, entertain and inspire any person that entered his life.
-The world was his team and his game plan would allow us all to be winners.
+The world was his team, and his game plan would allow us all to be winners.
 He publicly shared the joys of his victories and the agony of his defeats.
-He certainly loved the limelight, but he also hoped that others would learn from the way in which he lived life.
+He certainly loved the limelight, but he also hoped others would learn from the way in which he lived life.
 He wanted to matter to someone and to everyone.
-Perhaps it was is his deep love of humanity that allowed him to share the details of his darkest hour with millions of strangers that would become his closest confidants.
+Perhaps it was his deep love of humanity that allowed him to share the details of his darkest hour with millions of strangers that would become his closest confidants.

 A Man of Courage

 Jamie Valvano Howard is the “middle” of Jim and Pam Valvano’s three daughters.
 She is a 1995 graduate of North Carolina State University.
 During her father’s illness, she suspended her education to spend time with her family.
 She has enjoyed success as a middle school teacher and later as an event planner at The V Foundation.
 She resides in Cary with her two sons, Jacob James and Grant.
-Jamie continues to share her passion for the work being done at The Foundation through her writing and role as a public speaker.
+Jamie continues to share her passion for the work being done at The Foundation through her writing and her role as a public speaker.